-Support from the broader market would be needed, however, for Bitcoin to break out from the morning high $8,072.4.
+Support from the broader market would be needed, however, for Bitcoin to break back through to $9,000 levels.

-Failure to move through to $8,100 levels could see Bitcoin fall back into the red.
+Failure to break back through to $8,700 levels could see Bitcoin fall back into the red.

 This article was originally posted on FX Empire

 More From FXEMPIRE:

 - Natural Gas Price Forecast – Natural Gas Markets Bounce